Lemoncode/webpack-by-sample/version 4/03 environments/04 Production Configuration/README.md

 });
 ```

-- Make a configuration to see in console the enviroment in which we are
+- Just to make a quick check we will add console log, to check in which environment we are running the app (dev or production):

 ### ./averageService.js
 ```diff